R-Millager/asr4csd/python_for_asr_tutorial_day5.md

 aligned = []

-# Match each Whisper segment to the Pyannote speaker active at its start time
+# Match each Whisper segment to the Pyannote speaker with most speaker overlap
 for segment in whisper_data:
     start = segment["start"]
     end = segment["end"]